-Data protection is of a particularly high priority for Fintegral consisting of the Fintegral Schweiz AG, Fintegral UK Ltd., Fintegral Deutschland AG and Fintegral US Inc. (hereinafter: Fintegral).
+Data protection is of a particularly high priority for Fintegral consisting of the Fintegral Schweiz AG, Fintegral UK Ltd., and Fintegral Deutschland AG (hereinafter: Fintegral).
 The use of the Internet pages of Fintegral is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations.
 By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.